viva-safeland/viva_datacreator/docs/usage.md

 ### Step 8: Final Dataset Composition

 *   **Script:** `eighth_step.py`
-*   **Purpose:** To create the final dataset by combining the original images with the semantic segmentation masks.
+*   **Purpose:** To create the final dataset by combining the original tracked objects with a clean background.
+This step uses a static background image (`static.png`) as a base.
 *   **How it works:**
-    1. Takes the first image of the video (`static.png`) as a background.
+    1. Uses `static.png` as the background.
+This image is usually a frame from the stabilized video that has been manually edited to contain only the background (removing any objects of interest).
-    2. For each image in the `semantic/` folder, it overlays the color masks onto the background image.
-The unsegmented (black) areas are replaced with the content from the static image.
+    2. For each image in the `semantic/` folder, it overlays the segmented objects onto this static background.
 *   **Inputs:**
     *   Images from the `semantic/` folder.
     *   A static background image (the first frame of the video).